serverpod/serverpod_docs/docs/06-concepts/18-testing/02-the-basics.md

 ### `applyMigrations`

-Wether pending migrations should be applied when starting Serverpod.
+Whether pending migrations should be applied when starting Serverpod.
 Defaults to `true`.

 ### `enableSessionLogging`

-Wether session logging should be enabled.
+Whether session logging should be enabled.
 Defaults to `false`.

 ### `rollbackDatabase` {#rollback-database-configuration}